qiuxintao101/cobra/docs/detail.rst

 Workflow
 ************************************************************
-For full information, please see the latest publication (linked here: :ref:`citation`).
+For more details, please see out pre-print (linked here: :ref:`citation`).

-The workflow and conceptual idea behind *CoBRA* is illustrated by the following three Figures.
-First, we give a high-level conceptual overview and a biological motivation:
+*CoBRA's* conceptual idea and schematic is illustrated here.
+The first figure introduces the biological motivation.

    .. figure:: workflow.png
          :scale: 30 %
          :alt: CoBRA schematics
          :align: center

-         Conceptual idea and workflow of *CoBRA*, the input and the output
+         Conceptual idea and schematic of *CoBRA*, the input and the output

- Next, we show a schematic of the *CoBRA* workflow from a more technical perspective by showing the actual steps that are performed:
+ The second figure shows a technical schematic of the *CoBRA* workflow:

    .. figure:: Cobra_workflow.png